Hedera-Lang-Learn/hedera/README.md

 # optional (this can take more than an hour)
 # ./manage.py shell -c "import load_chinese_lattice"
 ```
-4. In another terminal start up a redis server with the commands `redis-server`
-5. And finally, to start Django,
+4. And finally, to start Django,

 ```
 ./manage.py runserver